 - Business Address and mailing address

-- If the licence is for a Trade Name under a corporation, you will also need to provide the Corporate Name, Ontario Corporate Number and head office address of the corporation the trade name operates under.
+- If the licence is for a Business Name for a Corporation (previously called a Trade Name under a corporation), you will also need to provide the Corporate Name, Ontario Corporate Number and head office address of the corporation the trade name operates under.

 Should You Sell Your Business Or Close It?